Piano-Walrus/duelCafeCardScripts/README.md

 ## Script Structure
 Each script must be named after the passcode of the card it's for.
 For example, the script for "Labrynth Cooclock" would be named "2511.json".

-Each script is one JSON object, and should begin with the `"id"` property, its value being that same passcode mentioned above.
+Each script is one JSON object, and should begin with the `id` property, its value being that same passcode mentioned above.
 Note that any leading zeros in card passcodes must always be omitted, i.e. use `2511` **NOT** `00002511`.

 Next, you can declare and set any custom properties you deem appropriate and/or necessary (outlined in [this section](https://github.com/Piano-Walrus/duelCafeCardScripts/tree/main?tab=readme-ov-file#placeholders)).
-You can also set a global `"msg"` property after the `"id"` property, and it will be applied to every possible pop-up menu that each of the script's commands could theoretically generate, as opposed to setting a `"msg"` for each command individually.
+You can also set a global `msg` property after the `id` property, and it will be applied to every possible pop-up menu that each of the script's commands could theoretically generate, as opposed to setting a `msg` for each command individually.

 The next and final property should always be `commands`, which expects a list of objects.
 Each `commands` object can have the following properties: